International Association of Meteorology and Atmospheric Sciences

-International Association of Meteorology and Atmospheric Sciences (IAMAS) is a non-governmental organization aimed to promote and advance a number of atmospheric sciences through conferences, workshops and publications.
+The International Association of Meteorology and Atmospheric Sciences (IAMAS) is a non-governmental organization promoting atmospheric sciences through conferences, workshops and publications.
 IAMAS and its commissions bring together experts from around the world to enhance scientific understanding and prediction of the atmosphere’s behavior and its connections to and effects on other components of the Earth’s geophysical system.
 IAMAS is one of eight associations of the International Union of Geodesy and Geophysics (IUGG).
-It was created at the First IUGG General Assembly in 1922 as the Meteorology Section and was renamed to International Association and of Meteorology in 1957.
-Since 1993, it holds its current name – the International Association of Meteorology and Atmospheric Sciences.
+It was created in July 1919 as "The Meteorology Section" of IUGG and was renamed "The International Association and of Meteorology" in 1957.
+Since 1993, it has been called "The International Association of Meteorology and Atmospheric Sciences."